zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-templates.md

 For more details on repository resource support and properties see repositories.

 For example, a team which manages a separate repository for templates may define a definition in one repository which utilizes a common template for an organization.
+Much like the task specification uses `task@version` the external template reference uses `filePath@repository`.
+If no source specification is present the current repository, or the repository hosting the file currently being processed, is used as the template source.

 ```yaml
 # File: steps/msbuild.yml (this is located in the templates repo, defined below in the entry file)